nollettecs/buzzline-06-nollette/README.md

 What did we name the topic used with csv data?
 Hint: See the consumer code and [.env](.env).

-## About the Smart Smoker (CSV Example)

-A food stall occurs when the internal temperature of food plateaus or stops rising during slow cooking, typically between 150°F and 170°F.
-This happens due to evaporative cooling as moisture escapes from the surface of the food.
-The plateau can last for hours, requiring adjustments like wrapping the food or raising the cooking temperature to overcome it.
-Cooking should continue until the food reaches the appropriate internal temperature for safe and proper doneness.

-The producer simulates a smart food thermometer, sending a temperature reading every 15 seconds.
-The consumer monitors these messages and maintains a time window of the last 5 readings.
-If the temperature varies by less than 2 degrees, the consumer alerts the BBQ master that a stall has been detected.
-This time window helps capture recent trends while filtering out minor fluctuations.

 ## Later Work Sessions
 When resuming work on this project:
 1. Open the folder in VS Code.